 Premiered by mezzo soprano Florence Quivar and pianist J.J.
 Penna at Coolidge Auditorium, Library of Congress with additional performances at Kennedy Center, San Francisco Performances, Lied Center, Rialto, and University Musical Society.
 Performed by soprano Alyson Cambridge and pianist Lydia Brown at Carnegie Hall, Central Michigan University, Harkness Memorial Chapel in Cleveland and Oberlin Conservatory.
 CD available on White Pine.
-Score available at Hal Leonard.

 Image: From the Diary of Sally Hemings; Music by William Bolcom; Text by Sandra Seaton; Alyson Cambridge, soprano; Lydia Brown, piano; White Pine Music (2010).